 - Optimum fermentation and drying protocols specific to the type of beans

 - Know-how for processing cocoa beans and for chocolate making

-Harvesting and processing techniques are also important in harnessing the “fine” qualities of fine flavour cocoa beans.
-During harvesting, ensure you only take the ripe fruits.
-During processing, ensure all cocoa beans are fermented and dried homogenously.
+Harvesting and processing techniques are also important in harnessing the ‘fine’ qualities of fine-flavour cocoa beans.
+During harvesting you should make sure you only take the ripe fruits.
+During processing you should make sure all cocoa beans are fermented and dried homogenously.
 Cocoa beans should be shipped shortly after harvest because extended storage (> 6 months) may result in losses due to the relatively high humidity in tropical environments.

 - Well fermented cocoa beans: less than 5% mould, less than 5% slate and less than 1.5% foreign matter.